kgrid/knowledge-objects/lung-cancer-risk-models/park/README.md

 ### Objective
 This knowledge object (KO) predicts an individuals lung cancer risk within 8 years.
-This predictor is targeted for Korean mean.
+This predictor is targeted for Korean men.
 The calculation is from Appendix S1 in Park et al, 2013.
 The Park model fits a survival model by predicting the absolute probability of diagnosis at a certain time point and not dying before that time point.
 This specific object will predict the baseline survival time of 8 years.

 ### Description
 The input is as follows: {"age":0,"smokerStatus":0,"asi":0,"bmi":0,"physActiv":0,"fastingGluc":0})